openharmony/docs/en/application-dev/reference/apis-backgroundtasks-kit/js-apis-resourceschedule-deviceUsageStatistics-sys.md

 >
 > The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 >
+> The APIs provided by this module are system APIs.

 ## Modules to Import